 Image Source: Getty / Jeffrey Mayer

-In 1995, Mira Sorvino says, she found herself in a position that sadly too many women (in Hollywood and around the world) have found themselves in, and she said she waited to say something because she knew her story was "mild" compared to the others.
+In 1995, Mira Sorvino said she found herself in a position that sadly too many women (in Hollywood and around the world) have found themselves in, and said she waited to say something about Weinstein because she knew her story was "mild" compared to the others.